-Construction sites are among the most dangerous workplaces in the U.S., according to the Department of Labor.
-Extensive safety regulations exist to help reduce the risk of injury for workers on these sites.
-When an accident occurs, an injured worker is often entitled to workers’ compensation benefits to pay medical bills, replace a portion of lost wages, and meet other needs.
+According to the Department of Labor, construction sites are among the most dangerous workplaces in the U.S. Extensive safety regulations exist to help reduce the risk of injury for workers on these sites.
+When an accident occurs, an injured worker is often entitled to worker’s compensation benefits to pay medical bills, replace a portion of lost wages, and meet other needs.

 Third party negligence can cause harm on a construction site or in another workplace setting in any number of ways.
-In more than 20 years of handling workplace injury claims, here are some of the most common types of third-party negligence our attorneys have seen:
+From more than 25 years of handling workplace injury claims, here are some of the most common types of third-party negligence our attorneys have handled:

 - Get medical attention.
 If the injuries are severe, it’s important to call 911 or have someone else make the call, so that you get help promptly.
 If you haven’t seen a doctor yet, make it your first priority to do so.
 Your doctor will help establish the extent of your injuries and can put you on the road to recovery more quickly.

-- Keep all your doctor’s appointments.
-Seeing a qualified physician as soon as you can after your accident can ensure you get the medical treatment you need to get better.
+- Keep all your doctor appointments.
 You can improve your chances of reaching maximum improvement by following your doctor’s instructions.
 Go to all your follow-up appointments, as well as appointments with any specialists.
 If you must miss an appointment because you are in too much pain, tell the office that when you call to cancel.
 If you are prescribed medication or medical devices like splints, casts, or crutches, follow the instructions for using these as closely as you can.
 By doing so, you help your doctors create the fullest possible picture of your injuries and the limitations you may face once you are fully healed.
 You also help give yourself the best possible chance at recovery.

 - Talk to a lawyer.
-Choose a law firm with experience handling third party workers compensation claims, and where you feel comfortable speaking to the attorney who will work with you on your case.
+Choose a law firm with experience handling third-party worker’s compensation claims, where you feel comfortable speaking to the attorney who will work with you on your case.
 If you can, bring any paperwork you have that relates to your case when you meet with your lawyer.
-Items like medical bills, accident reports, police reports, and pay stubs may help your attorney calculate the full extent of your losses and fight for the compensation you deserve.
+Items like medical bills, accident reports, police reports, and pay stubs may help your attorney calculate the full extent of your losses and prepare to fight for the compensation you deserve.